maurolepore/2020-07-15-rice/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must have a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+If this is not possible they may use <https://rstudio.cloud/> from any modern web-browser (see setup below).
 </p>

 {% comment %}